memesanddremes/unity-geometry-grass-shader/README.md

+# Fork
-This fork simply adds a the ability multiply the texture by a color
+The fork simply adds a color picker that lets you change the grass color.
+I would suggest using a black-and-white texture for the grass.

 # Unity Geometry Grass Shader
 A Geometry shader written for Unity's build-in Render Pipeline